brootaylor/brootaylor-v2/sites/eleventy/src/_content/pages/work.md

           <div class="card__body | flow">
             <ul class="flow">
               <li>Working with Hugo & Cat to build a web offering for one of their clients, ECARX, that requires a large amount of animation and interactivity.</li>
-              <li>It’s an Umbraco based website with a Storybook component library that feeds into the site build.</li>
+              <li>An Umbraco based website with a Storybook component library that feeds into the site build.</li>
-              <li>Mostly focussing on the frontend build of the site, using HTML, SCSS / CSS, JavaScript, GSAP, Handlebars and Storybook.</li>
+              <li>Mostly focussed on the frontend build of the site, using HTML, SCSS / CSS, JavaScript, GSAP, Handlebars and Storybook.</li>
             </ul>
           </div>
         </div>